The Festival

 THE SITGES FILM FESTIVAL

 We began this site for the very purpose of providing a home for our festival experiences.
-Thanks to Santiago (The Ocho), the Godfather of Sitges, we’ve been in attendance since 2003, during which time we’ve cheered and booed at over a hundred films, the majority of which we wouldn’t have seen had we chosen to stick to cinema’s more mainstream offerings.
+Thanks to Santiago (The Ocho), the Godfather of Sitges, we’ve been in attendance since 2003, during which time we’ve cheered and booed at over two hundred films, the majority of which we wouldn’t have seen had we chosen to stick to cinema’s more mainstream offerings.

 Born in 1968 as the 1st International Week of Fantasy and Horror Movies, the now named Sitges International Film Festival of Catalonia has grown to become the number one fantasy film festival in the world and serves as an essential rendezvous for movie lovers and industry honchos alike.